There are many of us who at some point in our lives have had severe acne. Whether that be during puberty, hormonal acne as adults, cysts etc…

 As I mentioned, acne scars usually come as a combination of each of these different types of scars.
 This can make acne scars in general very difficult to treat as each requires different treatments and methods.
 A general treatment, however, most effective on box-car scars, is laser treatments.
-There are different types, those being: non-ablative and ablative.
-Non-ablative works to stimulate collagen production in the skin to help speed the process of cell renewal to work to remove smaller acne scars or redness.
-Ablative works to remove a thin layer off of the top epidermis layer of the skin, which can help with lumpy scars and redness.
+There are different types: non-ablative and ablative.
+Non-ablative works to stimulate collagen production in the skin to help speed the process of cell renewal.
+Ablative works to remove a thin layer off the epidermis of the skin, which can help with lumpy scars and redness.

-Overall dysbiosis can result in nutrition malabsorption, meaning your body is not getting the nutrients from your food that it needs as it can’t be digested or absorbed.
+Overall, dysbiosis can result in nutrition malabsorption, meaning your body is not getting the nutrients from your food that it needs.
 I’m a strong believer in problems within the body being reflected out of the body.
 The lack of nutrients can cause the skin to look fatigued, become over-sensitised and can result in severe acne which can be difficult to treat.

-The time taken for cell-renewal will be lengthened and you can be in the position of nothing working for your face.
 Skin Clear Biome specifically works to restore the balance of bacteria and maintain gut health.
-It was the first skincare probiotic of its kind and this technique can help to clear problematic skin, and strengthen overall health, as digestive problems especially in the UK are one of the most abundant.
+It was the first skincare probiotic of its kind and this technique can help to clear problematic skin, and strengthen overall health.
+Digestive problems especially in the UK are one of the most abundant health issues.

-As all the ingredients within Skin Clear Biome are natural, there is less cause for concern of side effects and risks.
-These are all ingredients present within our daily lives meaning we have come into contact with them.
-Nothing new is being introduced to our bodies which reduces the risk.
+As all the ingredients within Skin Clear Biome are natural, there is less cause for concern of Skin Clear Biome side effects and risks.
+It utilises ingredients present within our daily lives meaning we have come into contact with them before, which reduces the risk.
 However, if you have underlying medical conditions this would be something to consult your doctor with, before starting supplements.
 It is also important to remember that these are supplements.
 Their aim is to be an addition to your lifestyle and diet, not to substitute anything.

 What Are The Ingredients of Both Products?

 Zinc in supplements can help with the overall function of your metabolism and immune system.
 Your body doesn’t naturally produce zinc or store it, so a constant income of zinc is essential for the body.
-Sources are from chicken, red meat and breakfast cereals.
+Natural sources of zinc include chicken, red meat and breakfast cereals.
 It helps with cell regeneration and is present in almost 300 enzymes that help metabolic processes within the body.
 The large role it plays in DNA and protein synthesis is what proves it to be so beneficial for skin health, as it helps with the natural skin cycle.

 2. Bifidobacterium Bifidum

 This is a bacteria that usually resides in the stomach and small intestine.
-It has been scientifically proven to help weave away harmful bacteria, help symptoms of IBS (Irritable Bowel Syndrome) and overall boosts immunity.
-It can be found in yoghurts, kefir, sauerkraut and fermented foods such as kimchi and miso.
+It has been scientifically proven to help weave away harmful bacteria, help symptoms of IBS (Irritable Bowel Syndrome) and boost overall immunity.
+It can be found in yoghurts, kefir, sauerkraut and fermented foods, such as kimchi and miso.

 3. Lactobacillus Helveticus

-It’s a type of lactic acid bacteria that are usually found in the gut.
-It can also be found in Italian and Swiss cheeses, kefir, yoghurt and fermented food e.g. kimchi.
-This bacteria works not only to promote and balance gut health.
-There is scientific proof that Lactobacillus Helveticus can reduce anxiety, help with sleep and has a positive effect on calcium metabolism.
+Lactobacillus Helveticus is a type of lactic acid bacteria that’s usually found in the gut.
+It can also be found in Italian and Swiss cheeses, kefir, yoghurt and fermented food.
+This bacteria works to promote and balance gut health.
+There is also scientific proof that Lactobacillus Helveticus can reduce anxiety, help with sleep and have a positive effect on calcium metabolism.

 4. Lactobacillus Paracasei

 This is a bacteria also commonly found within the small intestine.
-The biggest benefit that has been scientifically proven of this bacteria is its use in easing the effects of IBS (Irritable Bowel Syndrome).
-It can be found in the majority of dairy and milk products.
+Its biggest benefit is its use in easing the effects of IBS (Irritable Bowel Syndrome).
+It can be found naturally in the majority of dairy and milk products.

 5. Saccharomyces Boulardii